The Northern Vermont University Executive Team

 Sharron R. Scott, Dean of Administration

-Sharron came to the Vermont State Colleges in 2003 as Director of Administrative Information Systems and shortly after was named Dean of Administration for Johnson State College, and is now the Dean of Administration for the two-campus university.
+Sharron began her career with the Vermont State Colleges system in 2003, working as its first Director of Administrative Information Systems where oversaw the implementation of the VSCS student information system, and developed its first project management practice.
+Shortly after arrival at the VSCS, Sharron was appointed Dean of Administration for Johnson State College, followed in 2017 by an additional appointment as Dean for Lyndon State College, and is now the Dean of Administration for the two-campus university.

 Jonathan Davis, Dean of Students